 Similarly, Burnaby, home to many large corporations and schools like SFU, BCIT, LaSalle College, and Coquitlam College, has an average rental price of $2,532 per month for a furnished one-bedroom apartment.

 The rental price in Richmond, which is popular among newcomers due to its affordability and convenience, is slightly lower at an average of $2,389 per month for a furnished one-bedroom apartment.
 Richmond is also home to KPU and TWU Richmond campuses.

 Rental housing in Vancouver can be quite expensive for students, especially given the high cost of living in the city.
 According to Numbeo, the cost of living in Vancouver is 44% higher than the national average in Canada.
 This means that students will need to budget carefully to afford the cost of housing, food, and other necessities.

 The main reason that affects the affordability of rental housing in Vancouver is the average income of students.
 According to Glassdoor, the average income for a student in Vancouver is around $39,186 per year.
-However, the cost of housing in Vancouver is quite high, as mentioned above, with the average cost of a one-bedroom apartment in the city being around $2,700 per month.
 This means that a student would need to spend a significant portion of their income on housing alone, leaving little left over for other expenses such as food, transportation, and entertainment.